-I dropped a small fortune at Bed Bath & Beyond and reorganized my closet at the start of the summer so this wasn’t too daunting for me, but if it’s been a while since you weeded through your wardrobe, be prepared for things to get really bad before they get really good.
-Will you feel tempted midway-through to lie in the pile and cry and/or burn the whole thing down to start over?
+If you haven’t weeded through your wardrobe in a while, be prepared.
+Things get really bad before they get really good.
+Will you feel tempted midway-through to lie in the pile and cry?
+Or want to burn the whole thing down and start over?
 Maybe.
 It’s part of the process; pour yourself a glass of wine and lean into it.

-As you assess each of your pieces — try things on if necessary! — sort them into three piles: your favorite, most-worn pieces that you want to keep; things that don’t fit or you haven’t worn in ages that you would like to donate* (or consign if there’s a good shop in your area); and items that are stained/damaged/worn-to-death that need to retire to the trash.
+As you assess each of your pieces — try things on if necessary! — sort them into three piles.
+1.)
+Your favorite, most-worn pieces that you want to keep.
+2.)
+Things that don’t fit, or or you haven’t worn in ages.
+Consider donating* them, or consigning them if there’s a good shop in your area.
+3.)
+Items that are stained/damaged/worn-to-death that need to retire to the trash.

-You may find it more fun/helpful to do this part with a stylish friend who can be objective and honest about what you should part with; give them booze and/or snacks and they’ll be happy to be your Stacy and Clinton in the sorting process.
+You may find it fun/helpful to do this part with a stylish friend.
+Someone who can be objective and honest about what needs to go.
+Give them booze and snacks and they’ll be happy to be your Stacy and Clinton in the sorting process.

-3. Put your autumn pieces back in your closet.
+3. Put your fall pieces back in your closet.